The Child Foretold:

 Yes, unfortunately, July is not the only possible interpretation of “the 7th month”.
 Not even the only obvious interpretation, particularly considering that the month name “September” literally translates out to “seventh month.”

-In a society which clearly makes heavy use of dog-Latin on an everyday basis, this definition throws a major wild card into the mix, making us wonder how Dumbledore could possibly be so confident that the Prophecy referred to Harry, or to Neville, or to the month of July.
+Which, in a society which clearly makes heavy use of dog-Latin on an everyday basis, throws a major wild card into the mix, making us wonder how Dumbledore could possibly be so confident that the Prophecy referred to Harry, or to Neville, or to the month of July.

 It also has been pointed out to me that the reference to the 7th month could, within very traditional parameters, also refer to a child born two months premature (“MacDuff was from his mother’s womb, untimely ripp’d”), or even one merely born a socially embarrassing 7 months into a marriage.